 - 2 Tablespoons capers – strained from jar (and rinsed, if desired)

-- Butterfly the chicken breasts, and then slice in half, so you have four portions.
+- Butterfly the chicken breasts, and then slice in halffo, so you have thin portions.
 Season with salt and pepper to taste.
 Dredge each piece of chicken in flour, and set on a plate.

 - Using a large cast iron skillet, heat two tablespoons olive oil over medium-high heat.
-Add two pieces of chicken and cook until golden brown on both sides, cooking until it's cooked through completely.
-It should read 165 degrees on a digital thermometer.
+Add half of the chicken and cook until golden brown on both sides, cooking until it's cooked through completely.
+It should read 160 degrees on a digital thermometer.
 Set the chicken on a clean plate.
-Repeat with remaining two pieces of chicken.
+Repeat with remaining pieces of chicken.